cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-drop-domain.md

 ## Compatibility

-This command conforms to the SQL standard, except for the `IF EXISTS` option, which is a Greenplum Database extension.
+This command conforms to the SQL standard, except for the `IF EXISTS` option, which is a Cloudberry Database extension.

 ## See Also